We equip people with the skills, knowledge, and support

 to powerfully engage in the process of leadership.

-We design and deliver intensive cohort leadership development programs like the Next Generation Leaders of Color Program, Strong Field Project Leadership Development Program and the Fundraising Academy for Communities of Color.
-These programs range in length from 3 months to multi-year, depending on the project.
+We design and deliver intensive cohort leadership development programs like HIVE (Health, Inspiration, Voice, Equity, and Next Generation Leaders of Color Inland Region.
+These programs range in length from three months to multi-year, depending on the project.

 They all combine a set of core methodologies, including teaching, peer learning, coaching, and physical practice.
 To work at this depth, we partner with foundations who share our commitment to social change and to leadership development.

 At CompassPoint, we don’t focus on a single leadership development model; instead, we blend our own content and the best content of others to craft programs that are responsive to particular communities, fields, and movements.